drylikov/The-Front-End-Checklist-Design-Checklist-Main/README.md

 > The **Design Checklist for Front-End Developers** is an exhaustive list of elements which Web Designers and Front-End Developers need to take into consideration to facilitate their collaboration.
 The following elements are a mix between known practices and new elements based on a long experience analysing web designs.

-In case you are looking for a list of all elements you need to have/to test before launching your site/HTML page to production, take a look on the → [Front-End Checklist](https://github.com/drylikov/Front-End-Checklist).

 ## How to use the Design Checklist?

 When comes the moment where developers discover new web designs, before converting them to code, some important elements may be missing.
 The Front-End Design Checklist is a tool for Front-End developers and Web Designers which aim to help both to work in a seamlessly way.